-The options available on the market allow us to plug a small device into the HDMI port on our television and away we go, its truly amazing where this technology has taken us since 2002.
+The options available on the market allow us to plug a small device into the HDMI port on our television and away we go, it’s truly amazing where this technology has taken us since 2002.

 Android TV Box definition

-My definition is any type of device that you can connect to your television which is powered by the Android Operating System.
+My definition is any type of device that you can connect to your television that is powered by the Android Operating System.
 This would include Fire TV/Stick, NVIDIA SHIELD, Mi Box, and the general Android boxes that run stock Android.

 When looking at various Android TV Boxes, there are a few aspects that I examine to determine whether I want to use it or not.

-The first factor is ease of use.
+The first factor is the ease of use.
 Since most of us will be using our Android TV Boxes when sitting on a couch or in a chair, the “10-foot experience” must be adequate.
-What I mean by this is that when using a remote control on the device, everything is easy to navigate.
+What I mean by this is that when using remote control on the device, everything is easy to navigate.